qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Just knowing one should do something is far from actually doing it.

 Fantasy realization theory: When thinking about the desired future, one may get satisfied by the imagination, becoming less motivated to pay efforts to achieve it.
-The subcouncious sometimes don't distinguish imagination and reality.
+The subcouncious sometimes don't distinguish between imagination and reality.
 Only when one actively compare reality and imagination, do one get motivated.
 [See also](https://compass.onlinelibrary.wiley.com/doi/10.1111/spc3.12271)

 It also involves the tradeoff between short-term reward and long-term reward.
 Long-termism is to sacrifice short-term reward for larger long-term reward.
 Related factors: